Application Requirements & Deadlines

-Applicants are required to apply electronically through the Law School Admission Council (LSAC).
+Applicants are required to apply electronically through the LSAC.
 Once an application is submitted to UNM, no additional materials (other than an updated CAS file which can include any LSAT or transcript additions) can be processed via the electronic file.

 Nonrefundable $50 application fee

 Applicants can pay with a credit card through their LSAC account.
 If paying by check or money order, the application fee must be sent directly to UNM School of Law.

 Applicants granted a LSAC fee waiver will have their fee automatically waived.
 See LSAC for more information on its fee waiver.
-If not eligible for a LSAC waiver, applicants can request a need-based waiver through UNM.
+If not eligible for a LSAC waiver, applicants can request a need-based waiver through the UNM School of Law.

 The personal statement is an opportunity for the Admissions Committee to get to know you beyond your academic record, as well showcase your ability to communicate effectively and concisely in writing.
-Each statement is unique and should address your reasons for attending law school and pursuing a legal career.
-Areas that can demonstrate this include family background, obstacles you have overcome, educational, volunteer, and/or work experiences.
-Also, please address reasons for wanting to study law at UNM.
-It is recommended your statement be within the range of three to five double-spaced pages.
+Each statement is unique and should address the following points: